How to Pay Yourself as a Business Owner

 Not all states tax S corps equally, but most recognize them the same way the federal government does and tax the shareholders accordingly.
 Pro tip: Whatever payment style you choose, keep in mind that you will eventually have to pay taxes on that amount, if not immediately, then at some point down the road.

 Planning for this ahead of time is crucial, so you’re not stuck with a giant tax bill when you least expect it.
-Many payroll solutions will handle this for you automatically, so do your research upfront.
+Payroll solutions such as FreshBooks Payroll, powered by Gusto, will automatically handle this for you, so do your research upfront.

 3. Select an Amount